 Although available for any Mapsly user, Search filter and List view are especially useful in shared maps, as their combination can replace Layers panel and Table view to provide a better experience for users who do not need the capabilities of layer groups and table view, like users of shared (embedded) maps or who mostly use Mapsly on their mobile phones.

-Two methods for defining which data will be visible on a shared map
+Defining which data will be visible on a shared map

 If you manually enter CRM user id for your Shared map user, you can also use record ownership to determine whether a record should be visible on a shared map (just like to any standard user).